MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 At this point it may take a few or several days before the app is published to the store.
 Later updates are not required, as the TWA will always serve the latest version of your app from the web.

-Once your app is published, you may need to repeat the steps in the asset link section, as the published APK will have a different signature.
-After that, your app will be ready to be installed by your users.
+Once your app is published, you may need to repeat the steps in the previous asset link section, as the published APK will have a different signature.
+After that, your users will be able to install your app via the Play Store.

 ### Conclusion

-We've learned what a TWA is, how we can create one with PWABuilder and how to publish it to the Play Store.
+In this post we've learned what a TWA is, how we can create one with PWABuilder and how to publish it to the Play Store.

 This is a big step forward for publication of web apps to the native app stores of the popular mobile platforms, as it eliminates the complexity of creating a native wrapper.
 I'm hoping that this sets a precedent that Apple will soon follow with their iOS App Store.

 If you need help with building Progressive Web Apps, or TWAs, please [get in touch with us](https://mechanicalrock.io/contact).